 Let no man, woman or child deceive you concerning this, for we all like sheep have gone astray of what is morally and otherwise, correct in the eyes of God.
 If you do not agree that people are like sheep gone astray,

 check out this short video: Are People Really Sheep?.
 God's law is singular throughout the New

 Testament and is not correctly viewed as "laws" in the plural.
 If we have broken any tiny part of God's law, we have broken God's law Romans 3:10-19.

 LILIES OF THE FIELD: Jesus says, "Consider the lilies of the field, how they grow; they neither toil nor spin.
 And yet I say to you that even Solomon in all his glory was not arrayed

 like one of these" Matthew 6:28-29.
 This is perhaps the greatest

 environmental awareness statement in human history, given when environmental issues weren't even on the public radar.

-Rather than being an easily definable term, “logos” represents what is far beyond human understanding and ability to adequately either define or comprehend.
-This is reflected in the letters of Paul, who says that both
+Rather than being an easily definable term, logos represents what is far beyond human understanding and ability to adequately either define or comprehend.
+This is reflected in the letters of Paul, who teaches us that both

-Even we humans can feel and emanate more than one thing, like compassion, hatred and anger, yet these are all aspects of our singular beings.
-God's grace, mercy, love and peace
+Even we humans can feel and emanate more than one thing, like compassion, hatred, sorrow and anger, yet these are all aspects of our singular beings.
+And, unlike many are taught in great error, God's grace, mercy, love and peace

 cannot be separated from freedom, any more than water can be separated from what we need to survive.